Lymph: Structure

-Lymph has a composition similar but not identical to that of blood plasma.
+Lymph has a composition similar to that of blood plasma.
 Lymph that leaves a lymph node is richer in lymphocytes than blood plasma is.
 The lymph formed in the human digestive system called chyle is rich in triglycerides (fat), and looks milky white because of its lipid content.

 Development

 Blood supplies nutrients and important metabolites to the cells of a tissue and collects back the waste products they produce, which requires exchange of respective constituents between the blood and tissue cells.
 This exchange is not direct, but instead occurs through an intermediary called interstitial fluid, which occupies the spaces between cells.
 As the blood and the surrounding cells continually add and remove substances from the interstitial fluid, its composition continually changes.
 Water and solutes can pass between the interstitial fluid and blood via diffusion across gaps in capillary walls called intercellular clefts; thus, the blood and interstitial fluid are in dynamic equilibrium with each other.

 Interstitial fluid forms at the arterial (coming from the heart) end of capillaries because of the higher pressure of blood compared to veins, and most of it returns to its venous ends and venules; the rest (up to 10%) enters the lymph capillaries as lymph.
-Thus, lymph when formed is a watery clear liquid with the same composition as the interstitial fluid.
+(Prior to entry, this fluid is referred to as the lymph obligatory load, or LOL, as the lymphatic system is effectively "obliged" to return it to the cardiovascular network.)
+The lymph when formed is a watery clear liquid with the same composition as the interstitial fluid.
 However, as it flows through the lymph nodes it comes in contact with blood, and tends to accumulate more cells (particularly, lymphocytes) and proteins.